-This is the second edition of the Treharris and District website, my first effort was dated and became redundant so I built this one with the help of Ashley Bale.
+This is the second edition of the Treharris and District website, my first effort was dated and became redundant, so I built this one with the help of Ashley Bale.

 Many people have helped by donating photographs and different items to this website, but Robert Amos from Nelson really has made this website so much better with the items he has contributed.
-Another major source of photographs are courtesy of Cyril Jones (Hank) the wedding photographer and former Taff Merthyr Banksman…if you want wedding photos or any special occasions photographed Hank is excellent his number is 01443 450934 Thomas Street Nelson.
+Another major source of photographs is courtesy of Cyril Jones (Hank) the wedding photographer and former Taff Merthyr Banksman…if you want wedding photos or any special occasions photographed Hank is excellent his number is 01443 450934 Thomas Street Nelson.

-If you need to contact me and would like to contribute stories or pictures please e mail me on-
+If you need to contact me and would like to contribute stories or pictures, please email me on-

 My name is Paul Corkrey, I was born at 76, Cilhaul, Treharris in 1959.
-My grandparents lived there, Edwin and Louise Corkrey, My father was Jimmy Corkrey, he was employed at the Trelewis drift mine.
+My grandparents lived there, Edwin and Louise Corkrey.
+My father was Jimmy Corkrey, he was employed at the Trelewis drift mine.
 My mother was Marion, she was born a Chapman, and was brought up in 50 High street Trelewis, now demolished due to subsidence in the village.
 I lived in the new Wimpey estate in Trelewis (built in 1960) throughout my Youth and attended Trelewis primary school before entering the grammar school at Pengam.
 At sixteen I left school to take a mining apprentice at Britannia colliery, I was then employed as a Trainee at Taff Merthyr colliery in Trelewis.
-I had a serious accident in the B4 coal face on May 9, 1978 and I was the first major accident victim to be treated at the newly opened Prince Charles Hospital.
-The severity of the accident meant many months in hospital and over 40 operations.
+I had a serious accident in the B4 coal face on May 9, 1978, and I was the first major accident victim to be treated at the newly opened Prince Charles Hospital.
+The severity of the accident meant many months in the hospital and over 40 operations.

-I was married at St Mathias church by vicar Winkle on February 12 1983, after being allowed home from hospital for the week end.
+I was married at St Mathias church by vicar Winkle on February 12 1983, after being allowed home from the hospital for the weekend.
 The reception was held at the New club, Treharris.
 I continued to have problems with my injuries and it was decided that the best option left was to amputate my right leg, Mr Hombal, my surgeon, and a resident of Treharris in Pantanas had saved my leg for nearly five years and was disappointed but at the end of the day I was newly wed and amputation meant a better quality of life for me than spending more time in hospital.

 Although I spend a lot of time on my computer I am no expert, a lad from Cilfynydd, Ashley Bale, kindly built the website, using the information I had collated.
 We bought the domain name ”treharrisdistrict.co.uk” and will keep it live.